10 Interesting Facts about Clarice Lispector: One of the Greatest Brazilian Writers of All Time

 3. She was brought up in Recife, a city in the northeast of Brazil, where she went to one of the best public schools in the region, Ginásio Pernambucano.
 She was 14 when her family finally moved to Rio.

 5. Clarice had two sons: Pedro and Paulo.
 Pedro was so precocious that he learned the maid’s local dialect in Switzerland in a couple of days, frightening his parents.
-However, this was an early indicator of mental problems, and in his youth he was diagnosed with schizophrenia.
+However, this was an early indicator of mental problems, and later on, he was diagnosed with schizophrenia.

 6. Clarice was not a very political person, although she was aware of and hurt by the injustices and inequalities she observed in her adopted country.
 During the beginning of the hardest of the dictatorship years in Brazil, in the late 60s, she took part in demonstrations and spoke out against the military coup.